Police had about 90 seconds to stop traffic before Baltimore bridge fell. 6 workers are feared dead

 “Literally by being able to stop cars from coming over the bridge, these people are heroes,” Moore said.
 “They saved lives last night.”

-Associated Press journalists around the world contributed to this report, including Sarah Brumfield, Rebecca Santana, Jake Offenhartz, Joshua Goodman, Ben Finley, Claudia Lauer, Brian Witte, Juliet Linderman, David McHugh, John Seewer, Michael Kunzelman, Mike Catalini and Sarah Rankin.
+Witte reported from Dundalk, Maryland.
+Associated Press journalists around the world contributed to this report, including Sarah Brumfield, Rebecca Santana, Jake Offenhartz, Joshua Goodman, Ben Finley, Claudia Lauer, Juliet Linderman, David McHugh, John Seewer, Michael Kunzelman, Mike Catalini and Sarah Rankin.

 Credit: AP